ameseee/kwk-level3-swift/sessions/opening_circle_stand_up.markdown

 ---

+# Day 5: Stand Up

+* How are you coming in today?
+* Which piece of functionality are you most excited to build in ViewFinder?

+---

 # Day 5: Stand Up & Journaling

 In your notebooks, take 5 minutes to reflect on the following questions